cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 opaque compositeDST<1..2^16-1>
 ~~~

-Each of these variables should be chosen by the Server implementation.
+Each of these variables MUST be chosen by the Server implementation.
-In addition, the choice should be made available to the Client.
+In addition, the choice SHOULD be made available to the Client.

 ## GenerateProof